 - Making the swap a fun and community focused event

-One of the benefits of keeping the same venue year in and year out is that people become familiar with it.
-We have visitors that have come every year and they know exactly where to go each time we host the event.
+Our indoor venue is a comfortable space with plenty of parking, the opportunity for refreshments, and a reasonable room hire fee.
+One of the benefits of keeping the same venue every year is that people become familiar with it.
+We have visitors that come every year and they know exactly where to go and park each time.

 In my experience, it can be awkward and inefficient for strangers to have to swap seeds with each other directly.
 Some of this does happen at our event but the main way that people share seeds is through organized bins.

-When people come in the door when tell them how the event works: organize the seeds you’ve brought with you into the bins provided – they’re labelled with ‘Brassicas’, ‘Root veg’, ‘Herbs’, ‘Flowers’, and even ‘Random’.
+When people come in the door, tell them how the event works: organize the seeds you’ve brought with you into the bins provided – they’re labeled with ‘Brassicas’, ‘Root veg’, ‘Herbs’, ‘Flowers’, and even ‘Random’.
 As you move around the circular area where the bins are located, feel free to browse what’s already there and take what you need.
 For people without seeds to share, there’s a donation bucket in the middle of the table.
-Suggested donation is 50p for a full packet of seeds.
+The suggested donation is 50p for a full packet of seeds.

 Other methods might work but this is the best way we’ve found for ordinary gardeners.
 These are people who’d like to attend without any commitment of having to set up a stall or haggle with individuals over seeds and plants.
 It’s based on the honor system and in the five years we’ve run the swap we’ve had no issues with anyone taking advantage.

-Other ways sponsors can be involved include: funding the room or room hire, advertising sponsorships, and seeds for the swap itself.
-This year Ballanelson Nursery also donated a stack of wildlife friendly flower seeds to the swap.
+Other ways sponsors can be involved include funding the room or room hire, advertising sponsorships, and sponsoring seeds to share at the swap itself.

 Getting the word out that you’re having the event is one of the trickiest parts of the entire event.
 How do you reach the people who you think would like to come?
 Here’s how we do it:

-- Create an low-ink poster that can be easily be printed at home.
-Print it on coloured paper and share it on notice boards, in cafes, at your work, at your church, tape it inside your car window, and ask local businesses to post it up too.
+- Design a low-ink poster that can be easily be printed at home.
+Print it on colored paper and share it on notice boards, in cafes, at your work, at your church, tape it inside your car window, and ask local businesses to post it up too.

-- Get the Press to help.
-Contact the newspaper to feature a story on the event.
+- Contact the newspaper or radio station to feature a story on the event.
 You can also advertise in the classifieds, submit event information to online ‘local events’ listings.
 I’ve gone on the radio in years past and have also featured the event in columns that I’ve written.

-- Facebook Event.
-Create a Facebook ‘Event’ and then invite every gardener you know.
+- Create a Facebook event and then invite every gardener you know.
 Ask them to invite their friends too!
 This year I also sponsored the event for £5 to reach out to local people who liked the topic ‘Gardening’ on Facebook

 - Collect email addresses from people who attend as they walk in the door.
 Be clear that you’re using their email for a mailing list though.

-- Save the email addresses in a free newletter app such as Mailchimp.
-Such applications will allow you to easily create nice looking newsletters and send them to everyone on your list.
+- Save the email addresses in a free newsletter app such as Mailchimp.
+Such applications will allow you to easily create nice-looking newsletters and send them to everyone on your list.
 It also makes it easy for people to unsubscribe if they’d like.

-- Sign up to our event’s mailing list here.
-You’ll receive two or three emails per year from me.
+- See our event’s mailing list here.
+Sign-ups receive two or three emails per year.

 Depending on your crowd you should consider entertainment.
-Last year we had David and Ciara Kilgallon and some other Celtic music musicians play the fiddle and create quite a lively atmosphere.
-We also had a children’s craft area where kids could colour or create seed pots out of newspaper.
+Last year we had local musicians play the fiddle and create quite a lively atmosphere.
+We also had a children’s craft area where kids could color or create seed pots out of newspaper.
 I’d consider the raffle as entertainment as well since everyone has a look at the prizes and some get very excited to win items!

 You don’t walk around the seed table once at our event.
 You come back for a browse every now and again as people come in the doors and leave.
 To create a more social atmosphere, have a space set aside for sitting down (also great for people with disabilities or who tire easily) and offer refreshments.
 This could be in the form of cakes, warm drinks, popcorn, or other easily served nibbles.

-The organizers of our event always try to bring something with and visitors will bring cakes in too.
+The organizers of our event always try to bring something with them and visitors will bring cakes in too.
 Don’t be afraid to ask people to help out in that way!
-This year Steve Prescott of Manx Native Trees not only brought in an apple tree for the raffle but a huge crate of salad greens he’d harvested from his polytunnel that morning.
+This year someone brought in a huge crate of salad greens he’d harvested from his polytunnel that morning.
 Many people had a nibble and I took home a bag to serve up at lunch the next day.

 12. There will always be leftover seeds!